Vapamon – Activated carbon for ammonia and amines

 Applications of activated carbon for ammonia:

-• Cartridge respirators (face masks)
+• Cartridge respirators (masks).

 • Control of pollutant emissions in various chemical processes.